tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   alert.

 legacy_compression_method:
 : A single byte which MUST have the value 0.
-If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST abort the handshake with an "illegal_parameter" alert.
+If a TLS 1.3 ServerHello is received with any other value in this field, the client MUST abort the handshake with an "illegal_parameter" alert.

 extensions: